AspireOne/desktop-time-limiter/README.md

+Made in a record time of 2 full days <3

 # desktop-time-limiter
 Monitors the time spent on a PC and prevents using it after a certain time limit.
 Perfect for parents to set a time limit on children's PC.
 Resets at a specified time.
 The UI is in Czech.